What is Pupil Premium?

 · University visits and taster days including Oxford and Cambridge.

-Actions focused on social, emotional and behavioural issues:
+Actions focused on social, emotional, mental and behavioural issues:

 · Mentoring and counselling.

-· Dedicated 'Learning Support Unit' staff to allow disruptive pupils to learn in a supported environment until they are ready to reintegrate.
+· Dedicated 'Learning Support Centre' staff to allow disruptive pupils to learn in a supported environment until they are ready to reintegrate.

 · EPraise reward system to encourage effort and attainment.